jshou/jshou.github.com/index.md

 Joshua Hou is a computational linguist and software developer in Seattle, Washington.
-Graduating from the University of Washington with a Masters in computational linguistics, he now works at a stealth-mode software startup.
+Graduating from the University of Washington with a Masters in computational linguistics, he now works at [Substantial](http://substantial.com).

 In his spare time, Joshua enjoys playing jazz piano, juggling, and hacking on side-projects.
-His programming weapons of choice are Ruby and Python, which he slices and dices with vim.
+His programming weapons of choice are Ruby and Javascript, which he slices and dices with vim.